 There have already been some impressive achievements coming from this determination to build industry 4.0.
 Naval Group, for example, has produced its first propeller via additive manufacturing, specifically by layering aluminum-bronze wire.
 The achievement is ground-breaking, due to the size of this ship’s propeller (2.5 meters – over 8 feet – in diameter).
 Lacroix Electronics, which designs and manufactures electronic assemblies and sub-assemblies, has invested €25 million in building its 4.0 smart factory, Symbiose, which benefits from the new possibilities offered by 5G, among other advances.

 France has also provided a springboard for major international corporations, like Procter & Gamble.
 Invited by Emmanuel Macron to the Choose France summit in Versailles, Loïc Tassel, President Europe for the American consumer-goods giant, announced a €40-million investment in their factory in Amiens for the brands Ariel, Dash and Lenor.
 “In just 5 years, that brings our investments in that factory to a total of €300 million, not counting an additional budget for extending digitalization of the production process,” he specified.
-France is now one of the countries that the corporation has identified as key to accelerating its growth strategy.
+France is now one of the countries that the corporation has identified as key to accelerating its economic growth strategy.

 France has taken a major strategic shift and aims to shape the future of industry.